Glossary

 Definition

-An exchange-traded fund (ETF) is a simple idea: many investors pool money into one fund that tracks an index, sector, or strategy.
-You buy and sell ETF shares on a stock exchange during market hours — just like a stock — at prices the market sets in real time.
+An exchange-traded fund (ETF) is a pooled investment vehicle that tracks an index, sector, commodity, or strategy.
+You buy and sell ETF shares on a stock exchange during market hours — just like a stock — at prices the market sets in real time throughout the trading day.

 Why it matters

-ETFs make it straightforward to express a plan: US large caps, global diversification, bonds, gold, and more — without building a portfolio of dozens of stocks yourself.
+ETFs make it straightforward to express a macro or strategic view — US large caps, global diversification, bonds, gold, emerging markets — without having to build and maintain a portfolio of dozens of individual stocks.

-The skill is not the ticker — it is matching the fund to your scenario, reading concentration, and understanding fees and tax treatment with professionals when needed.
+The skill is not finding the right ticker alone — it is matching the fund to your scenario, understanding concentration risk, evaluating fees and liquidity in context, and reviewing tax treatment with qualified professionals.

 How Cognitor helps you research